Trump wants Pompeo to study 'killing of farmers' in South Africa

 AfriForum, an organization that mostly represents white South Africans who have described land expropriation as “catastrophic”, traveled to the United States earlier this year to lobby the Senate and other officials.

-Reporting by Lesley Wroughton and Tiisetso Motsoeneng; Additional reporting by Mfuneko Toyana; Writing by Joe Brock and Lesley Wroughton; Editing by Robert Birsel and Gareth Jones
+Additional reporting by Mfuneko Toyana; Writing by Lesley Wroughton and Joe Brock; Editing by Robert Birsel, James Macharia and Andrew Heavens